 I began implementing these corrections and the effect was immediate, I swam easier and faster.

-Although my primary goal was to improve my swimming technique, I must admit that all in all it was a wonderful week.
+Although my primary goal in coming on the trip was to improve my swimming technique, I must admit that all in all it was a wonderful week.